Praneet-Srivastav/Tennis-API/TASK.md

 - Prioritize accuracy over speed for WTA detection
 - Excel integration should be as simple as possible
 - Consider implementing a manual override system for edge cases
+- Need robust error handling for external API failures### Discovered During Work
+- Excel file contains 4,585 tennis matches with 2,623 already marked as WTA
+- Column M is the target field for WTA marking
+- Non-WTA entries appear to be male players (confirmed by sample analysis)
+- Need to handle both individual player checks and bulk operations
+- Should consider implementing a confidence score for gender detection
+- **FOUND**: checkMatch method needs implementation fix in wta-player-service.js
+- **SUCCESS**: Single player detection working with 99% confidence for known players
+- **SUCCESS**: Official WTA database scraping working (50 players found)
+- **SUCCESS**: Excel VBA integration ready for deployment

+#### ✅ Enhanced Match Classification System - *July 11, 2025*
+- [x] Created advanced Match Classifier Service with proper Singles/Doubles/Mixed rules
+- [x] Implemented specific WTA classification rules:
+  - Singles: if one player is WTA → status is WTA
+  - Doubles: if both players are women and one is WTA → status is WTA
+  - Mixed doubles: if both female players are WTA → status is WTA
+- [x] Added support for comma-separated player names for doubles/mixed doubles
+- [x] Enhanced API endpoints: `/classify-match`, `/classify-matches-bulk`, `/process-excel-data`
+- [x] Updated Excel VBA helper with advanced classification functions
+- [x] Created comprehensive test suite covering all match type scenarios
+- [x] Enhanced documentation with examples and best practices
+- [x] Performance optimizations for bulk processing

+### Notes
+- Prioritize accuracy over speed for WTA detection
+- Excel integration should be as simple as possible
+- Consider implementing a manual override system for edge cases
 - Need robust error handling for external API failures